Stas Kulesh (CPO at Sky AI)

 The broader industry impact extends beyond efficiency gains.
 Automated WPI calculations enable faster claim settlements, reducing legal costs and improving claimant satisfaction.
 Consistent ratings across assessors eliminate disputes over subjective interpretations, while comprehensive audit trails support regulatory compliance and appeal processes.

-As the Insurance Information Institute projects 25% of experienced underwriters retiring by 2025, AI-powered automation becomes critical for maintaining processing capacity.
+As the insurance industry faces an aging workforce and growing claims complexity, AI-powered automation becomes critical for maintaining processing capacity.
 Organizations that implement these tools now position themselves to handle increasing volumes without proportional staff increases.

-The competitive advantage goes beyond cost reduction.
-Scalable AI platforms enable faster turnaround that differentiates carriers in competitive markets while freeing experienced professionals to focus on complex cases requiring human judgment.
+The competitive advantage goes beyond cost reduction. \1 enable faster turnaround that differentiates carriers in competitive markets while freeing experienced professionals to focus on complex cases requiring human judgment.